frederic-perez/AmE-dictionary/data/idioms.md

 __on a lark__ :two: On a whim or fancy; for fun or as a joke. _On a lark, I skipped school and drove to the beach._
 __on a mission__ _On a mission to close the skills gap by unlocking work-based learning opportunities for all._
 __on a roll__ :three::hammer: _I’m on a roll._
-__on a tear__ :two: __1__ _slang_ A spree, binge, or indulgence of intense or prolonged alcohol consumption. _A: I didn’t expect Pete to be drunk already!
+__on a tear__ :three: __1__ _slang_ A spree, binge, or indulgence of intense or prolonged alcohol consumption. _A: I didn’t expect Pete to be drunk already!
 B: Oh, he’s been on a tear all day._ __2__ _slang_ A sudden showing or burst of intense energy or activity. _The team looked a little sluggish in the first half, but they have been on an absolute tear in the second._ _The stock has been on a tear._ _The U.K. labor market is on a tear._
 __on all fours__ _adj_ :dart: (down on all fours) In conformity with; corresponding exactly with.
 __on autopilot__ (Functioning) automatically, without thinking about one’s actions, generally because one has done something many times in the past. _By the second week of data entry, I could fill in the spreadsheets on autopilot._
 __on call__ Ready or available when and if needed. _We have a team of engineers on call if you experience any issues._